Chapter 8:

 ‘I’d like that,’ she admitted, barely above a whisper.
 ‘Very much.’

-She hesitated, then added, even softer, ‘But… if you’d like company on another night, I can prepare a meal here.
+She hesitated, then added, ‘But… if you’d like company on another night, I can prepare a meal here.
 You don’t have to eat alone.’

 His breath caught.
 ‘Youchan… I’d love that.’

-She ducked her head, flustered and pleased in equal measure.
+She hid her flustered face.
 An action that made Mutsuki giggle.

 ‘Tonight I still have work to finish,’ she confessed, ‘but… I’d like to eat together another day.’